A Fish Out of Water

 Chen Hong Yi loves the sea.

 He lived his life before in Beijing, and has lodged two years at the Warren Towers.
-But he considers the glassy, blue New England Aquarium as much a home to him than either place.
+But he considers the glassy, blue New England Aquarium as much a home to him as either place.
 He spent a semester of his life there, learning from behind the glass with all that blue light upon him, blue so intense he thought it might seep into his skin.
 It was the professor he was attached to there, a scowly Dr. O’Malley with the disposition of a hunter, who had recommended him to the folks at the Marine Biological Laboratory.

 It’s hard to explain what precisely he loves about the deeps and its secrets.
 He thinks fish are absolutely rad, as are the invertebrates that cohabit the greatest niche of the earth.
 He has an entire notebook filled with notes on marine animal behaviour.
 He watches silly octopus videos in his free time.
 But he thirsts after the mystery and the strangeness, still, as if something deep down were calling him to join it.